vikranth1000/tutorials/programming_with_ai/docs/coding-tools.md

 // https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/

-# EDAs
+# IDEs

 - The goal of this guide is to inspire users to be more productive using AI tools, successfully accomplish initial set-up.
-For detailed documentation follow the suggested links.
+For detailed documentation follow the suggested links

 ## GitHub Copilot